 But if you don’t want to miss Bali and yet want to explore a part of the island not yet explored by the masses, head north to Menjangan.
 This destination is mostly known for scuba divers, as this is where Bali’s most notable corals are located.

 This paradise, called Menjangan, is easily accessible from other parts of Bali as it is approximately 4 hours away from Ubud and Canggu.
-Spending a few days here is to be sure to find a calm blue sea without lots of people.
+By spending a few days of your honeymoon here, you will surely find a calm blue sea without lots of people.

-Don’t forget to check other posts about Indonesia
+You might also like to read other posts about Indonesia

 - What to do in Labuan Bajo, Flores

 - Where to stay in Canggu: 5 hotels in the trendiest area of Bali

 - 9 stunning beaches to visit on your next trip to Indonesia